What is “Deep Canvassing”?

 Using the evidence-based strategy of deep canvassing CTC played a critical role in helping Democrat Max Rose achieve an unlikely victory in New York’s 11th Congressional District.

-Now, they will build on that success to mobilize a corps of deep canvassers in swing states to elect qualified and candidates in 2020.
+Now, they will build on that success to mobilize a corps of deep canvassers in swing states to elect qualified candidates in 2020.

 Here is an example of Deep Canvassing puyblished in The Nation by Adam Barbanel-Fried who is a professional organizer with over 18 years of experience organizing throughout the United States and abroad.